thenexthub/Codira/docs/CompilerPerformance.md

 There are many different options for controlling the driver and frontend jobs, but the two dimensions that cause the most significant variation in behaviour are often referred to as _modes_.
-These modes make the biggest difference, and it's important when looking at compilation to be clear on which mode `swiftc` is running in, and often to perform separate analysis for each mode.
+These modes make the biggest difference, and it's important when looking at compilation to be clear on which mode `languagec` is running in, and often to perform separate analysis for each mode.
 The significant modes are: